 With tax season looming on the horizon, it’s important to prepare your business finances to make filing as streamlined as possible.
 To set yourself up for success, you’ll need to know exactly what revenue you should be taxed on and which revenue shouldn’t be.
 This is where tax write-offs come into play.

 A tax write-off, or tax deduction, is an expense that can be claimed for your business in order to lower your taxable income.
-Unlike tax evasion, write-offs are a form of “tax avoidance” as they are legal deductions allowed by the IRS that decrease the amount of revenue you owe taxes on.
+Write-offs are a form of tax avoidance (as opposed to tax evasion!), meaning they are legitimate business expenses that decrease the taxable .

 When thinking about tax write-offs, it’s important to think from the perspective of why they would have been created in the first place.
 The idea is that you shouldn’t be taxed on your costs of doing business, only revenue your business generates that isn’t getting re-invested into the company.